London: Three Day Itinerary For Families With Teens

 Final thoughts:

 London is a huge city, one you could go back to over and over again and still not see everything.
-London has a great theater scene if you love Broadway, a great train system if you want to explore outside the city and visit cities like Bath or Bristol.
+London has a great theater scene if you love Broadway, a great train system if you want to explore outside the city, and visit cities like Bath or Bristol.

 England even has gorgeous beaches and amazing places to explore the outdoors.
 I know if there is a next time we travel to England, we will go beyond London to experience the countryside or coastline of the country.

-Have you been to London, if so, do you have a favorite neighborhood?
+Have you been to London?
+If so, do you have a favorite neighborhood?

 Celebrate summer, Explore London!